RTEMS/rtems-docs/c-user/config/bsp-related.rst

     * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

-    then the value of this configuration option is used to initialize the table of initial user extensions.
+    then the value of this configuration option is used to add BSP-provided prerequisite drivers to the Device Driver Table.

 NOTES:
     The value of this configuration option is placed before the entries of all